 Recent advances in computing power allow new strategies to be considered for the understanding of turbine blade flows.
 Among the potential numerical methods, three approaches are of clear interest to industry.
-The RANS model is the most common and theoretically mature method.
+The Reynolds Averaged Navier-Stokes (RANS) model is the most common and theoretically mature method.
 Indeed, RANS benefits from an extensive industrial use and numerous turbulent flow models specifically derived for wall bounded flows [1,2].
-Note that RANS as introduced initially by Reynolds [3] (i.e., based on a statistical mean solution of the turbulent Navier-Stokes equations) is theoretically restrained to stationary flows.
-The URANS approach offers a revised model of RANS to address potentially nonstationary and unsteady flows [4].
-LES is an alternative to URANS.
+Note that RANS as introduced initially by Reynolds [3] (i.e., based on a temporal mean solution of the turbulent Navier-Stokes equations) is theoretically restrained to stationary flows.
+The Unsteady RANS (URANS) approach offers a revised model of RANS to address potentially non-stationary and unsteady flows [4].
+Large Eddy Simulation (LES) is an alternative to URANS.
 In this approach, the notion of scale separation is introduced by explicitly or implicitly spatially filtering out the small, more universal, turbulent flow scales from the large unsteady flow motions [5,6].
 With all approaches, turbulent models are required.
 While RANS and URANS benefit from high order turbulent models and tuned wall models [7], LES relies on the more classical mixing length turbulent model [6].
 Wall models are scarce and specific developments are still being pursued [8].